SeoulTech/seoultech-website/readme.md

 + `siteTemplate`: HTML skeleton used to build pages.

 ###Components
-UI is defined as components, completely decoupled from the backend.
+`UI` folder holds components and pages, completely decoupled from the backend.

 ###Testing
 [Jest](http://facebook.github.io/jest/) is used for testing.
 Tests must be located in `__tests__` directories.
 Run `npm test`.